Choose the language

 • Adoption of a Call to Action statement by coffee stakeholders from the “Regional Committee of the Coffee Supply Chain of the Huila”

-• Launched the #FamiliasCafeteras awareness-raising campaign
+• +2,000 people reached through the #FamiliasCafeteras campaign